-Calculation of reaction conversion.
-Initial optimization with angiotensin was studied using a Waters Acquity UPLC (Empower Software) connected to an Advion Expression CMS mass spectrometer.
-Method: Solvent A: Acetonitrile, Solvent B: Water, (5% A and 95% B, 0-2 min; 10% A and 90%, 2-3 min; 20% A and 80% B, 3-10 min; 30% A and 70% B, 10-12 min; 95% A and 5% B, 12-16.5 min; 95% A and 5% B, 16.5-18 min; 5% A and 95% B, 18-20 min).
-For further optimization of Angiotensin at UT-Austin, Liquid chromatography/Mass Spectra were recorded on an Agilent Technologies 6120 Single Quadrupole or 6130 Single Quadrupole interfaced with an Agilent 1200 series liquid chromatography system equipped with a diode-array detector.
-Resulting spectra were analysed using Agilent LC/MSD ChemStation.
-All liquid chromatography experiments were run with a 5-95% gradient elution (methanol/water) over 15 minutes.
-The conversion was calculated by ratio of peak areas of C-terminal modified angiotensin and p-toluic acid (internal standard) under UV trace for angiotensin photoredox reaction optimization reaction (SI Table 1-4) For determination of conversions of peptides with varying C-terminal amino acids (Table 1), the value was obtained by dividing the peak area of Cterminal modified product by addition of peak areas of C-terminal modified product and unreacted starting materials under total ion chromatogram remaining iodoacetamide was quenched in 100 mM dithiothreitol (DTT).
-MS-grade GluC, LysargiNase, LysN or AspN was then added to the solution at enzyme:protein ratios of 1:50, 1:50, 1:50, and 1:25 respectively and the digestion reaction was incubated at 37 °C for 24 hours.
-Samples were then frozen at -20 °C, thawed, and the volume was reduced to 500 $\mu$ L in a vacuum centrifuge.
+Calculation of Reaction Conversion.-Initial optimization with angiotensin was studied using a Waters Acquity ultrahigh-performance liquid chromatography (UPLC) (Empower Software) connected to an Advion Expression CMS mass spectrometer.
+Method: Solvent A: acetonitrile, Solvent B: water, (5% A and 95% B, 0-2 min; 10% A and 90%, 2-3 min; 20% A and 80% B, 3-10 min; 30% A and 70% B, 10-12 min; 95% A and 5% B, 12-16.5 min; 95% A and 5% B, 16.5-18 min; 5% A and 95% B, 18-20 min).
+For the further optimization of angiotensin at UT-Austin, LC/MS were recorded on an Agilent Technologies 6120 Single Quadrupole or 6130 Single Quadrupole interfaced with an Agilent 1200 series LC system equipped with a diode-array detector.
+The resulting spectra were analyzed using Agilent LC/MSD ChemStation.
+All LC experiments were run with a 5-95% gradient elution (methanol/water) over 15 min.
+The conversion was calculated by the ratio of the peak areas of C-terminal-modified angiotensin and p-toluic acid (internal standard) under UV trace for angiotensin photoredox reaction optimization reaction (Supporting Information Table 1-4) For the determination of conversions of peptides with varying C-terminal AAs (Table 1), the value was obtained by dividing the peak area of the C-terminal modified product by the addition of peak areas of the C-terminal modified product and unreacted starting materials under the total ion chromatogram (TIC).

+Protein Digestion.-Mass spec-compatible yeast (100 μ g), human K562 cell protein extracts, and BSA were denatured in 2,2,2-trifluoroethanol (TFE) and 5 mM tris(2-carboxyethyl)phosphine (TCEP) at 55 °C for 45 min.
+Proteins were alkylated in the dark with 5.5 mM iodoacetamide, and then, the remaining iodoacetamide was quenched in 100 mM dithiothreitol (DTT).
+MS-grade GluC, LysargiNase, LysN, or AspN was then added to the solution at enzyme:protein ratios of 1:50, 1:50, 1:50, and 1:25, respectively, and the digestion reaction was incubated at 37 °C for 24 h.
+Samples were then frozen at -20 °C, thawed, and the volume was reduced to 500 μ L in a vacuum centrifuge.
 Samples were then filtered using a 10 kDa Amicon filter and desalted using Pierce C18 tips (Thermo Scientific).
-Samples were resuspended in 95% water, 5% acetonitrile, 0.1% formic acid prior to mass spectrometry.
+The samples were resuspended in 95% water, 5% acetonitrile, and 0.1% formic acid prior to MS.